millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

       print(item)

 .. code-block:: console

    2
    -6.7
    sandwich
    []

 When executing a loop, Python starts by assigning the variable (in this case, ``item``) to the first element in the sequence (``A``).
 Then, Python executes all of the lines that are tabbed in under the loop.
 For us, this just prints the item to the screen.
 After it has completed all the tabbed lines, Python returns to the top of the loop and checks if it is done.
 After one iteration, there are still three more items in the list so we need to keep going.
-Python wil then set ``item`` to the second item in ``L``, which is ``-6.7`` and print it to the screen.
+Python will then set ``item`` to the second item in ``L``, which is ``-6.7`` and print it to the screen.
 Then we return to the top of the loop and continue the process until there are no more items in ``L``.

 Another kind of for loop uses the ``range()`` function.
-Lets call this our "for-range" loop.
+Let's call this our "for-range" loop.

 .. code-block:: python